Matteo Messina Denaro: Fugitive after 1992/93 bombings

 Photofit of Messina Denaro after working on a 20-year-old photo from his driving licence (April 2007).
 According to a Palermo police spokesman, "Officers from the scientific unit have spent several months working on it and have used sophisticated techniques to build up the image.
-Denaro is an arrogant man and that's why he has a slight smile in the photofit and we know he has a liking for designer clothes that's why he has an open-neck silk shirt."
+Denaro is an arrogant man, and that's why he has a slight smile in the photo fit, and we know he has a liking for designer clothes, which is why he has an open-neck silk shirt."

 After bomb attacks in Capaci and Via D'Amelio that killed prosecutors Giovanni Falcone and Paolo Borsellino, the arrest of Salvatore Riina on 15 January 1993 and the introduction of strict prison regime (article 41-bis), Cosa Nostra embarked on a terrorist campaign in which Messina Denaro played a prominent role.

 The remaining Mafia bosses, among them Messina Denaro, Giovanni Brusca, Leoluca Bagarella, Antonino Gioè, Giuseppe Graviano and Gioacchino La Barbera, met several times (often in the Santa Flavia area in Bagheria on an estate owned by the mafioso Leonardo Greco).
 They decided on a strategy to force the Italian state to retreat.
 That resulted in a series of bomb attacks in the Via dei Georgofili in Florence, in Via Palestro in Milan, in the Piazza San Giovanni in Laterano and Via San Teodoro in Rome, which left 10 people dead and 93 injured as well as damage to centres of cultural heritage such as the Uffizi Gallery.

 Messina Denaro also tailed the TV journalist Maurizio Costanzo, host of the Maurizio Costanzo Show, who had just escaped a car bomb attack on 14 May 1993.
 He also observed the movements of Falcone and the Minister of Justice, Claudio Martelli, in 1991.
 After the 1993 bombings, Messina Denaro went into hiding as of June 1993.